jbnetapp/demosmbc/README.md

 SVM_SAN_S /vol/LUN01_S/LUN01 wOj7N$QPt5OO
 ````

-Run the script to discover the LUN on Linux and create a ext4 file sytem on LVM using this LUN.
+Run the script to discover the LUN on Linux with all path and LVM (Logical Volume Manager) with a file system ,using this LUN.
+Check that the script return the string **Terminate** with exit code **0**  :
 ````
 [root@centos1 demosmbc]# ./3-Linux-LunDiscover.sh
 ....